Home » Hawaii Travel Tips » Best Things to Do » Best Kid-Friendly Road to Hana Stops for Families

 Wai’anapanapa State Park

 This is a famous Hawaii State Park at Mile Marker 32.
-People stop here to experience freshwater caves, black sand at the Pa’iloa Beach, and blowholes.
+People stop here to experience freshwater caves, black sand at Pa’iloa Beach, and blowholes.

 This Maui black sand beach is special because the sand is produced by volcanic activity.
+Your family will definitely want to stop here to experience the famous black sand beach as it is one of the Road to Hana must-see stops.

 Many locals view the beach as a sacred place, so please be respectful when you visit.
 Read my top tips for visiting Waianapanapa State Park.